 Content reviewed by Marcy D. Markes, MSN, APRN, FNP-BC

 Skin allergies are skin reactions to an allergen that cause irritation, itchiness, swelling, and puffiness.
 Skin allergies sometimes have a known cause, but other times, the cause of the skin allergy is unknown.
-Our allergy specialists in Columbia, MO, and Moberly, MO, help by providing accurate allergy tests and multiple allergy treatment options for each of our customers.
+Our allergy specialists in Columbia, MO, help by providing accurate allergy tests and multiple allergy treatment options for each of our customers.

 Please note that if ever are experiencing hives all over your body or are having trouble breathing, you should seek a doctor as soon as possible.
 Skin-related allergic reactions can be very serious, so you need to take immediate precautions when you are noticing the symptoms of a skin allergy.
 Feel free to learn more about each skin-related allergic reaction below or contact us today to schedule an appointment.